jumpcutking/threads/README.md

 An action (event) will be fired based on the id of that action.

-The $ variable will act as an overridden special id with the information provided by the thread manager.
+The $ variable will act as an overridden special ID with the information provided by the thread manager.
 Avoid using this property when sending data through the thread manager or a thread.

 ## Attach listeners
 You can now attach functions to be fired as events.
 They are referred to in code as listeners.